Discover New Hampshire Scholarships

 When affording college tuition in the “Granite State” becomes too hard, there are many scholarships for New Hampshire that rock.
 Nestled in New England between Vermont and Maine, New Hampshire is America’s fifth smallest state with a quaint population of 1.33 million.
 College-aged youth could be attracted by New Hampshire’s exciting winter sports, fresh maple syrup, tax-free income, low crime rates, heated political primaries, and outdoor adventures in White Mountain National Forest.
 New Hampshire also has 13 public and 13 private colleges.
+New Hampshire’s higher education options are another strength; there are more than 25 two- and four-year colleges; and many schools have kept pace with national trends toward affordable, flexible higher education by offering online programs.
 Some top-notch options with NEASC accreditation include Granite State College, Franklin Pierce University, Saint Anselm College, Antioch University, and the University of New Hampshire.
 The U.S. News even ranked Dartmouth College as the country’s 11th best school and seventh top value.
 Dig through the following 15 New Hampshire scholarships to find quarries of financial aid for your college choice.

 1. New Hampshire MGMA Scholarship